a woman working on tomato plants

 The Landscape Contracting and Management, Associate in Applied Science degree develops a student’s ability to design, implement and maintain landscape projects.

-Students build professional skills in plant healthcare, design, estimating, installation, construction, maintenance and irrigation while earning an Associate in Applied Science Degree.
+Students build professional skills in plant health care, design, estimating, installation, construction, maintenance and irrigation while earning an Associate in Applied Science Degree.
 Landscape contracting graduates are well-placed to work in the growing field of landscape contracting and management.

 Landscape Contracting and Management is a Nationally Accredited Degree through the National Association of Landscape Professionals (NALP).